3DNIV/3DNIV/docs/documentation.md

 Connect the female port of the T-piece splitter directly to the ventilator outflow.
 Connect separate inspiratory viral filters to the two male ports of the T-piece splitter.
 Connect standard respirator tubing to these viral filters to form the two limbs of the dual circuit.
 At the end of both tubing limbs, connect an expiratory viral filter and the 3D printed knuckle feature.
 Connect each knuckle component to NIV face masks through the swivel port.

 ## Testing instructions <a name="Testing"></a>
 The Dual NIV CPAP Circuit should be tested prior to use.
-Follow the assembly instructions above, but connect the system to two 1L test lungs (Model, Company) instead of the NIV face mask.
+Follow the assembly instructions above, but connect the system to two 1L test lungs (Test Lung 190, Maquet™, Wayne, New Jersey) instead of the NIV face mask (SE Maxshield™, Pulmodyne).
 Run the ventilator in pressure-control CPAP configuration to establish that it is capable of delivering 10 cm H₂0 by inflating both test lungs for at least 60 seconds.